directus/directus/docs/app/content-items.md

 ::: tip Singletons

-If the Collection is configured as a "Singleton" in the data model settings, then the App will skip step two above and automatically open the Item Page.
+If the Collection is configured as a Singleton in the data model settings, then the App will skip step two above and automatically open the Item Page.

 <!--